 Have phone detoxes every few months.
 This is when you pick a weekend or vacation in which everyone puts their phones away.
 You will, of course, have resistance from your teen and probably even your spouse, but you will be surprised by how creative everyone will get with how they spend their time.
 You may actually see siblings bond with each other and make memories that were fully lived in the moment and not seen through the lens of a phone.

 Teach your kids how to put their phones on “do not disturb” and change their app notification settings.
 I felt like a new person when I realized I could take off notifications on my phone such as text messages, email, Facebook and Instagram.
 We need to teach our teens how to set boundaries even with the apps we use on our phones.
 Many teens have difficulty studying or getting homework done because of the distracting beeps, sounds, and lights that pop up on their screen.
 Teach your teen how to eliminate the distracting triggers so they have the ability to be more focused.
 You showing them how to do this will put them in control of setting these limits themselves as they get older.

-Managing phone usage is a constant battle, however, if you work with your teen to set rules and boundaries on phone usage, you should be able to manage their phone addiction.
+Managing your teen’s phone usage is a constant battle, however, if you work with your teen to set rules and boundaries on phone usage, you should be able to manage your teen’s phone addiction.